ABOUT FACES ONLIN E COURSE FOR DIGITAL DRAWING ashion illustrator, Laura volpintesta, Iza brazilian singer

 In today’s video we’re going to talk about how the way we SEE faces can confuse us when we go to draw them.

-I’ll share some examples of faces I’ve drawn, too!.
+I’ll share some examples of faces I’ve drawn, too!

-This is the tip of the iceberg.
+The tip of the iceberg.

 In today’s video, bring your mind, not a pencil… or grab notebook /sketchbook for notes (i’ve listed key notes below on this page).